Access your Pro+ Content below.

-This article is part of the August 2010, Vol. 25 issue of Software licensing in a virtual environment
+This article is part of the Virtual Data Center issue of August 2010, Vol. 25

 When it comes to software licensing, virtualization changes the game.
 It’s more difficult to pinpoint processors and ensure that you purchase the right number of software licenses.

 Will cloud computing replace the need for data centers?
 One expert discusses why cloud computing cannot serve every organization's need and why it will remain a segment of the IT market rather than take over the entire industry.

 Identify the right amount of support for your data center to manage costs efficiently and keep servers running.